 How to Hide a WooCommerce Category from the Shop Page

 Need to hide a WooCommerce category from the shop page?
 Sometimes you might have products that you don’t want to publicly list on your shop page.
-To your dismay, though, WooCommerce doesn’t include any core functionality to hide categories from the shop page.
+To your dismay, though, WooCommerce doesn’t have an option to hide categories from the shop page.

 To help, we’re going to show you how you can hide one or more categories from your WooCommerce shop page via a user-friendly plugin.

 Our simple written instructions and video will show you how to customize how your hidden WooCommerce categories function – all without writing a single line of code.